Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

 For a given value of $P$ the formula $\Theta$ can be proved on level (2,1) and depth 1 if and only if the following conditions are satisfied. \begin{enumerate}

-\item [(a)] There exist algebraic solutions for some $U_{i,coeff}=1$ corresponding to the terminal group of a fundamental sequence $V_{i,\rm fund}$ for a configuration group modulo $P$. \item [(b)] These solutions do not factor through the fundamental sequences that describe solutions from $V_{i,\rm fund}$ that do not satisfy one of the properties (1)-(6).
+\item [(a)] There exist algebraic solutions for some system of equations $U_{i,coeff}=1$ corresponding to (a quasi-convex closure of) the terminal group of a fundamental sequence $V_{i,\rm fund}$ for a configuration group modulo $P$. \item [(b)] These solutions do not factor through the fundamental sequences that describe solutions from $V_{i,\rm fund}$ that do not satisfy one of the properties (1)-(6).
 There is a finite number of such fundamental sequences.